The starting point always when considering tenancy deposits is that they are not the landlords money.

 However, before the landlord can actually do this, there needs to be something else.

-This will normally take the form of a tenancy agreement clause which provides for the landlord to make deductions from the tenancy deposit money for money owed to the landlord in respect of breaches of the terms of the tenancy agreement.
+This will normally take the form of a clause which says something along the lines of that the landlord can make deductions from the deposit money for money owed to the landlord in respect of breaches of the terms of the tenancy agreement.

 Deposit v. rent